MMADUs/MMADUs/README.md

 * I'm a Fullstack Developer, mainly focused on Backend Engineering.
 * Interested in Mobile apps, Distributed systems and Software architecture.
 * I use `.go` and `.js` for daily use.
-* I mainly code for hobby and explorations while finishing my school.
+* I mainly code for hobby and explorations. `infokan gawe`

 <br>